mathems/tracking_sample/README.md

 * ## Track
     > Subscription to some parsing process.
-* ## TrackConfig
-    > Amount of settings that should control behavior, details of concrete track.
+Amount of settings that should control behavior, details of concrete track.
     * ### TrackStatus
         > `active` | `pause` | `block`
     * ### TrackQuery